 This is our vision for esports.
 This is the ESL Pro Tour for StarCraft II, a yearly competition that combines the past legacies of Blizzard, DreamHack, and ESL.
-Now in our second year we're building upon our system to ensure that anyone can sign up and play anywhere in the world.
+Now in our fourth year SC2 fans can expect the same professional competitions and excitement, while also being able to look forward to a brand new format.
 Our end goal is simple:

 Create a world where everybody can be somebody.